-Roll a d8 on top of the dungeon map.
-If the die lands off the page, re-roll it so it lands on the page.
+Roll a D8 on top of the dungeon map.
 Consult the appropriate entry in the Primordial Events table for instructions.
-Repeat this process three times.
+Repeat this process three times, then proceed to the Age of Civilization.

 Roll Primordial Event 1 Mithral: Drop two dice on the map.
 At the point where each die falls, draw a triangle about half a finger on each side pointing towards the nearest corner of the map.
 Label the triangle as mithral ore.
-2-3 Natural Caverns: Roll another d6 on the map.
+2-3 Natural Caverns: Roll another D8 on the map.
 In pencil, draw a natural cavern about 1 bead in size at its landing point.
 Consult the Natural Caverns table.
-Continue to do this until you roll a 6 or have 6 caves.
-4 Gold Vein: Roll two d6s.
+Continue to do this until you roll a 6 or have 6 caves. \rightarrow Natural Caverns 4 Gold Vein: Roll a D6, then roll another one and make note of what you rolled.
 In red, draw a line from the first number on the left to the second number on the right.
-This is an underground vein of gold-bearing rock cave.
+This is a underground vein of gold-bearing rock.
 5 Cave Complex: In pencil, draw three bead-sized natural caves near where the die landed.
 Connect them to each other with pencil lines.
-Place a ● in each cave.
+Place a \bigcirc in each cave.
 These are primordial beasts.
 If any of the caves is within a half finger of the surface, connect it to the surface with a pencil line.
 Beasts fight as wandering monsters (see the Age of Monsters).
-6 Underground River: Roll a d6.
-You will start an underground river from that number on the left side of the page.
-Roll another d6 and follow the instructions in the Underground River table.
-Continue to roll on that table until the river leaves the page or reaches the surface.
-If the river reaches the surface, end it with a lake or a sinkhole.
-7 Ancient Wyrm: Draw a natural cavern 2 beads in size at the point where the die landed and place in it 1 for the wyrm and 1 for its treasure.
+6 Underground River: Roll a D6.
+Starting from that number, draw an underground river, following the instructions on the Underground River table.
+If an underground river touches the surface, place a lake or sinkhole, then angle downwards again.
+Continue river until it passes off the page. \rightarrow Underground River 7 Ancient Wyrm: Draw a natural cavern 2 beads in size at the point where the die landed and place 1 and 1 in it.
 Make up a name for the ancient wyrm that lives therein and write it on the map.
-During the Age of Civilization, any civilization that encounters the wyrm cave loses 1 to the wyrm.
-During the Age of Monsters, the wyrm becomes an alpha predator.
-8 Roll a d6.
+During the Age of Civilization, any civilization that encounters the Wyrm cave loses 1 to the Wyrm.
+During the age of monsters, the Wyrm becomes an alpha preda- tor.

+8 Roll 1D6.
 On a 6, make up your own primordial event or choose one from this table.
 Otherwise, roll on the natural disasters table later in these rules.

-Roll Natural Cavern 1 Draw a tunnel 1 finger long that passes through the cave.
-2 Plague: Roll a d4.
-Write "plague" and the number rolled in the cave.
-Any group that encounters this cave will lose this number of ●.
-3 Gemstones: Draw a cave 1 bead in size.
-Roll a d4 and place that many O in the cave.
-4 This is an empty cave.
-5 Primordial Beasts: Place 1● in the cave.
-This represents primordial beasts that fight just like a wandering monster.
-6 Fate: Write "fate" in the cave.
-If any civilization tunnels into this cavern, the civilization will come to a natural end.
-If this occurs, the Fate cavern becomes a normal empty cavern.
+Roll Natural Cavern

+- Draw a tunnel 1 finger long that passes through the cave.
+Roll 1d4.
+Write plague and the number rolled in the cave.
+Any group that encounters this cave will lose this number of ●. - 3 Gemstones: Draw a cave 1 bead in size.
+Roll 1d4 and place that many \bigcirc in the cave. - 4 This is an empty cave - 5 Place 1 in the cave.
+This represents primordial beasts that fight just like a wandering monster. - 6 Write Fate in the cave.
+If any civilization tunnels into this cavern, the civilization will come to a natural end, and this cavern becomes an empty cave. - 7 The cave is filled with water. - 8 The cave is filled with magma.

-Roll Underground River 1-3 The river moves 1 finger horizontally across the page.
-4-5 The river changes angle sloping upwards while continuing across the page.
-6-7 The river changes angle sloping downwards while continuing across the page.
-8-9 The river moves 1 finger horizontally across the page, with a natural cave 1 bead in diameter in the middle of it.
-If the river is within 1 thumb of the surface, draw a sinkhole connecting this cave to the surface.
-10 Waterfall, dropping 1 half finger straight down.
+Roll Underground River 1-3 River moves 1 finger horizontally across the page 4-5 River changes angle sloping upwards while continuing across the page.
+If an underground river touches the surface, it ends in a lake.
+6-7 River changes angle sloping downwards while con- tinuing across the page 8-9 The river moves 1 finger horizontally across the page, with a natural cave 1 bead in diameter in the middle of it.
+10 Waterfall, dropping 1 half finger straight down